Curriculum

-At HJIS Sendai ELC, the learning objectives are based on the UK Early Years Foundation Stage.
-(EYFS).
-Through the implementation of this programme, we aim to nurture lifelong learners by developing children's skills that they will use their entire lives.
-Children are encouraged to ask questions and reflect on their understanding of the world around them.
+At HJIS Sendai ELC, our learning objectives are guided by the UK Early Years Foundation Stage (EYFS) framework.
+Through this approach, we aim to nurture lifelong learners by developing essential skills that children will use throughout their lives.
+Children are encouraged to ask questions, think critically, and reflect on their understanding of the world around them.

 Early Years Foundation Stage(EYFS)